iamshihab2020/task-manager-app/README.md

-# 📝 Task Manager API
+# 📝 Task Manager APP

 A full-featured **task management API** built with **Next.js**, featuring **user authentication** and **CRUD operations** for tasks.